nikolaikanev/markdown-cv/index.md

 `April 2020 - September 2020`
 __[Bakalin BG](https://bakalin.bg/){:target="_blank" rel="noopener"}__

 In Bakalin I used a number of tools as Google sheets, Django admin, Trello, Slack and Photoshop lightroom.
 I improved my skills in writing excel formulas, which was a key part of my work as a data inputter.
-I also learn a lot about work processes.
+I also learned a lot about work processes.

 ## Courses